gitter-badger/tynn/README.md

 Testing
 -------

-Tynn ships with [Tynn::Test][tynn-test], a simple helper class to simulate requests to your application.
+Tynn ships with [Tynn::Test], a simple helper class to simulate requests to your application.

 ```ruby
 require "tynn"